A Structural and Nominal Syntax for Diagrams: Monoid and comonoid structures

 Conversely, a \textit{co-monoid} consist of a \textit{co-multiplication} $\psi:1\rightarrow 2$ corresponding to ``splitting'' two connectors and a \textit{co-unit} $\epsilon:0\rightarrow 1$, a ``dangling input''.

-The monoid should be associative $(\phi\otimes 1);\phi=(1\otimes \phi);\phi$, represented as: \centerpic{1}{assoc} and commutative $\phi=\gamma;\phi$, represented as \centerpic{1}{comut} and have a unit law $(1\otimes \eta);\phi=(\eta\otimes 1);\phi=1$, represented as \centerpic{1}{unitlaw} The co-monoid should be co-associative, co-commutative and have a co-unit, with the equations and diagrams the converse of the above.
+The monoid should be associative, commutative and have a unit law.
+The corresponding diagrams are in Fig.~\ref{fig:mono}.
+The co-monoid should be co-associative, co-commutative and have a co-unit, with the equations and diagrams the converse of the above.

-Other laws that sometime make sense for diagram connectors are \textit{Frobenius} ($(\phi\otimes 1);(1\otimes \psi)=\phi;\psi$) and the \textit{special} law ($\psi;\phi=1 $).
-Diagrammaticaly they are: \centerpic{1}{specfrob} If all these equations are satisfied, any structure constructed out of the multiplication, co-multiplication, unit and co-unit can be reduced to a canonical form called a \textit{spider diagram}~\cite{Coecke2008}.
-Informally, all such constructions will denote a diagram of shape equivalent to \centerpic{1}{spider} Precisely how these equations are chosen and how they are incorporated into the underlying graph model presents many choices that must be dealt with on a case-by-case basis, depending on the intending applications.
-In the next two sub-sections we will consider two interesting scenarios, but many more variations are possible.
+Other laws that apply in some contexts are \textit{Frobenius} ($(\phi\otimes 1);(1\otimes \psi)=\phi;\psi$) and the \textit{special} law ($\psi;\phi=1 $).
+Diagrammatically they are: \centerpic{1}{specfrob} If all these equations are satisfied, any structure constructed out of the multiplication, co-multiplication, unit and co-unit can be reduced to a canonical form called informally a \textit{spider diagram}~\cite{Coecke2008}.
+Informally, all such constructions will denote a diagram of shape equivalent to \centerpic{1}{spider} Precisely how these equations are chosen and how they are incorporated into the underlying graph model presents many choices that must be dealt with on a case-by-case basis, depending on the intended applications.
+In the next sequel we consider two interesting scenarios, but more variations are possible.